-While many criminal defense attorneys avoid trials and are focused on negotiating a plea, the attorneys at Johnson and Lufrano, P.A. are comfortable and experienced in the courtroom.
-Our recommendations are based on what is likely to achieve the best possible outcome in your specific case, whether that means diverting into drug court, negotiating a plea, or fighting for a not guilty verdict.
+While many drug crime attorneys avoid trials and are focused on negotiating a plea, the firm of Lufrano Legal, P.A. is comfortable and experienced in the courtroom.
+Our firm’s recommendations are based on what is likely to achieve the best possible outcome in your specific case, whether that means diverting into drug court, negotiating a plea, or fighting for a not guilty verdict.

 Florida Drug Crime Penalties